Staff and Students

 I joined the team at QAEL as a senior research assistant in 2019.
 My prior research has centred on improving our understanding of the behavioural and physiological responses of freshwater fishes to environmental disturbances, such as hypoxia (low oxygen concentrations) and alterations in nutrient availability.
 This research has given me opportunities to work with researchers from a wide range of disciplines including fish and macroinvertebrate ecologists, statisticians, chemists, and geneticists.
 This has allowed me to gain skills in these areas and expand the scope of my research.

-I am a Masters by Research student and Research Assistant within QAEL.
+I am a PhD student and Research Assistant within QAEL.
 My current research project is looking into the environmental variables that influence the macroinvertebrate assemblages within Lakes Alexandrina and Albert in South Australia, then modelling how these assemblages may change as the current condition of these ecosystems changes.